crunchysteve/Wristy-Bot/Mechanisms/MetalHardware/README.md

 ![MF83-2Z_bearing_8mmODx3mmIDx3mmW](https://github.com/crunchysteve/Wristy-Bot/assets/46626696/0b125a91-bfa1-4089-88e4-811bca8c95a3)

-These a readily available on eBay, Ali or that evil dog Jeff's store if you must give your money to that rich thief.
+These are readily available on eBay, Ali or that evil dog Jeff's store if you must give your money to that rich thief.
 This is [the bearing I used](https://www.ebay.com.au/itm/264688273390).

 All other holes and slots are M3 (or 1/8 inch).
 ![MetalDrumBot](https://github.com/crunchysteve/Wristy-Bot/assets/46626696/8ccdbc0e-f4a1-462d-8ab4-e7f17e4e6e5f)